JY&A Media

 The future

 It doesn’t stop there.
 We knew the Lucire brand could go further when it was licensed for swimwear and intimate apparel briefly.
-We expect Autocade to be more than a single Yearbook.
-And we’ve begun adding other non-fiction titles, beginning with Panos Papadopoulos’s autobiography in paperback in 2024.
-We also have our own online store, Libriz, and contract printers in the US and UK who can deliver quickly to you.
+Two Autocade yearbooks have now come out.
+We’ve begun adding other non-fiction titles, beginning with Panos Papadopoulos’s autobiography in paperback in 2024.
+We also have our own online store, Libriz, dispatching from the UK and US.

 Online and in print, our work continues to take you on global journeys, bringing you that joy of knowledge.